 A two-time captain, Aurich was named Daktronics and D2Football.com First Team All-American in 2009 and was honored as an honorable mention in 2010.
 He finished his career second at Minnesota Duluth in career tackles (310), while helping the Bulldogs to National Championships in 2008 and 2010.
 A three-time All-NSIC selection, Aurich was named first team in 2009 and 2010, while being named NSIC Defensive Player of the Year in 2009.
 He also earned Daktronics Super Region 4 Defensive Player of the Year in 2009.

-A Spring Lake, Michigan native, Aurich completed his criminology degree from Minnesota Duluth in 2010 and is pursing a master’s degree from Bemidji State in business administration.
+A Spring Lake, Mich., native, Aurich completed his criminology bachelor's degree from Minnesota Duluth in 2010 and a master’s degree from Bemidji State in business administration in 2015.